kwankhede/Statistical-Thinking-for-Humanities-Scholars/Week 1: Introduction to Statistics.md

 1. Interview 5 people and collect:
    - Age, gender, and favorite local food
 2. Classify the data: Qualitative or Quantitative?
 Discrete or Continuous?
+3. Think of one **assumption** you have — where did it come from?
+Is it backed by evidence?

 ---